Queen Elizabeth II under medical care amid health fears

 The palace says the queen is “comfortable” and remains at Balmoral.
 Her son, Prince Charles, and grandson Prince William were traveling to be with her, officials said.

-Truss — who was briefed on the news as she delivered a statement in the House of Commons — said “the whole country will be deeply concerned by the news from Buckingham Palace this lunchtime.”
+Truss said “the whole country will be deeply concerned by the news from Buckingham Palace this lunchtime.”

 “My thoughts — and the thoughts of people across our United Kingdom — are with Her Majesty The Queen and her family at this time,” she said on Twitter.